Traditional theory, careful boundaries

 What is the easiest wrong reading?

-Traditional Chinese Medicine Body Types, Food Therapy & Lifestyle Balance is not for diagnosis, treatment, dosage, product selection, emergency triage, or changing medication, food, tea, herb, supplement, or care routines.
+Body Type Guide is not for diagnosis, treatment, dosage, product selection, emergency triage, or changing medication, food, tea, herb, supplement, or care routines.
 The common mistake is to treat a term, sign, food phrase, or quiz path as a private answer.
 The safer reading slows the reader down: name the term, compare the adjacent page, write the observation in plain language, and stop if the question becomes personal or high-risk.
 That shape gives users a next step without making the website behave like a practitioner.
-Traditional Chinese Medicine Body Types, Food Therapy & Lifestyle Balance should leave a vocabulary marker, a context clue, and a next page.
+Plain-language check: describe food culture hub, then reopen Quiz if the meaning still feels broad.

 When To See A PractitionerMedical Disclaimer